IDAES/idaes-pse/docs/user_guide/commands/index.rst

 ======================
 The IDAES PSE Toolkit includes a command-line tool that can be invoked by typing `idaes` in a UNIX or Mac OSX shell, or Windows Powershell, that is in an installed IDAES environment.
-For the most part, this means that wherever you installed IDAES will have this command available.
+Generally, the `idaes` command is available where you install IDAES.

 This section of the documentation describes the capabilities of this command-line program.